Abarna-2001/Abarna/README.md

 #  Hi there, I'm Abarna!

 - Passionate about data science, analytics, and building intelligent solutions
-- Experienced in working with data at scale using Python, SQL, and Azure Databricks
+- Experienced in working with data using Python, R and SQL

 ##  About Me

--  Former Decision Scientist Trainee at **Mu Sigma**, with 1.3 years of experience
 -  Curious about solving real-world problems with data
--  Looking for internship opportunities in Data Science, Analytics, or AI in the UK
 -  Always learning: currently exploring Power BI, Machine Learning, and real-time analytics

 ##  Skills & Tools